billchurch/webssh2_client/README.md

 To disable debugging, enter: `localStorage.debug = ''`

-You can also use the `toggleDebugging()` function in the console to switch debugging on and off.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.